kumbasar/cloud-foundry-cert-prep/README.md

 [Suse Cloud Application Platform Developer Sandbox](https://developer.suse.com/capsandbox/)

-- Cloud Foundry is a Platform ad a Service (PaaS)
+- Cloud Foundry is a Platform as a Service (PaaS)
 - Applications run on cells => containers
 - Buildpack => deployment of applications.
 Supports a variety of languages
 ## CF Login